senyosimpson/blog/content/posts/rust-error-handling.md

 to make error handling ergonomic and I think they've done a great job of it so far.
 As I started to read more about it, I realised there was so much I had never considered.
 Writing good errors and having robust error handling logic are core features of writing good software.
 Alongside this, they contribute immensely to developer experience.
-Anyone who has come across the Rust compiler will tell you the world of difference its error reports make.
+The central theme threaded throughout this post is this:

+> Error handling is about communication

+We strive to write robust code with good error handling logic and informative errors so that we can accurately describe what happened and how we resolved it.
 Without further ado, let's jump into the world of error handling.

 ## Why you should learn about distributed systems